-But you might be wondering why we installed runners to begin with?
+But you might be wondering why we installed runners on our stairs to begin with?
 Didn’t we just rip out the carpet?

 - The carpet was gross, old and stained.
 It had to go no matter what.

 - Without the carpet, the stairs are loud.
 We have kids and a rambunctious dog, so cutting down on noise is always nice.

 - It adds to safety.
 A bare staircase can be slippery.

 - It’s soft underfoot.
 I’m still amazed when I walk on them first thing in the morning!

 - To add more color.
 Not sure if you noticed, but neutrals aren’t really my thing.

 - And lastly, because I prefer a more-is-more approach to decorating.
 It makes my heart sing and these aqua runners just take the stairs from cool to amazing.